Updated 16 April 2019

-Details of the application can be found on the Council’s website here.
+Details of the application and all the relevant documents can be found on the Council’s website here.

 The Upwey Society objected to the application – essentially because it is outside the permitted development area, and is the third recent attempt to invade the open space between Dorchester Road, Elwell Street, Church Street and Stottingway Street.
 The full objection can be downloaded here: Representation – Land at Chesterfield Place.

 Concerned residents potentially affected by the proposed development held an open meeting on 12 November 2018.